nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.6.
 Finding all tasks containing any keyword in their task title / description / tags: `find`

+Finds a task with the given keyword.<br>
+Supports partial matching and tolerance for misspelled keywords.
 Format: `find KEYWORD`

 Examples: